pointw-dev/eve-utils/README.md

 `eve-utils api create foobar -davwsg`

-NOTE: when you select --add_git, it will always be added last as it performs the initial commit for you.
+NOTE: when you select --add-git, it will always be added last as it performs the initial commit for you.
 This way all the add-ins that are installed first will be part of the commit.

 #### addin